moon004/thefarm/README.md

-A client (louis) project that is under construction
+A client project that is under construction, This software it automatically captures your facial image and generate a character(model) based on the options (Father, Mother, Daughter, Son) you selected.

 ### Powered by Blender, Golang combined